Cheap train tickets from New Haven to New York

 All train stations in New Haven:

-Where is the train station in New York?
+Where does the train arrive in New York?

 Main arrival station: NY Moynihan Train Hall at Penn Station